Types of Paraphrasing

 • Paraphrasing by synonyms

-In this blog, we will discuss all the above-mentioned paraphrasing types with examples.
+In this blog, we will discuss all the above-mentioned paraphrasing types with examples which can be generated through a paraphrasing tool

 This involves rephrasing the original text word-for-word, while also changing the sentence structure.
 In this type of paraphrasing, no additional detail is added and no changes are made to the context.